Teen Driver Facts

-Motor vehicle crashes are the leading cause of death and disability among teens in New Jersey and across the nation.
+Motor vehicle crashes are the leading cause of death and disability among teens across the nation.

 - Parents who set rules, offer support and monitor their teen's driving can reduce their teen's crash risk by as much as 50 percent.

 - Fifty-six percent of teens rely on their parents to learn how to drive.

 - Teens report that parents influence their driving behaviors more than anyone else.

 - The risk of motor vehicle crashes is higher among 16- to 19-year-olds than any other age group.